cryptorichyrich/Sales-Dashboard-FastApi-Next/backend/readme.md

   - Request Body: `{ "question": "your question here" }`
   - Response: `{ "answer": "AI-generated answer" }`
   - Requires valid Gemini API key in the environment variables
+  - Tagged as: `AI`
+  - Response limited to 200 words for conciseness

 ### Analytics Endpoints